(or Verbalizing Middle Eastern Dance)

 Habibi: Vol. 3, No. 7 (1976)

 Egyptian films were shown once a month at the La Tosca Theater in Los Angeles.
-There was usually a double feature, one film heavy on the drama and the other with music, comedy, singing, and dancing.
+There was usually a double feature, one film heavy on drama and the other with music, comedy, singing, and dancing.
 Hopefully, if there was a dance sequence, it would feature one of the well-known stars.
 Tahia Carioca was the favorite after World War II, with Samia Gamal running a close second.

 My first lesson in Middle Eastern dance happened when, after watching several dance sequences, I controlled my awe of Tahia Carioca and objectively concentrated on watching her footwork, instead of her projection and facial expressions.
 I became aware that what she was doing was accomplished by training and wasn’t just an “ethnic emotional experience”.
 I would watch film after film, waiting for the scene in the movie that gave her the opportunity to dance.
 Tahia Carioca’s movements were fluid with pelvic combinations that defied analysis.
 Her delivery was so natural it made the dance look easy.
 I began to recognize repetition and patterns.
 When the music was fast she executed certain steps embellished with her own body ability specialties, and when the music was slow her interpretation evolved within another pattern.
 I recently found out that Tahia’s teacher was Badia Masabni, owner and director of the famous Casino Opera in Cairo, which also produced the inspiration for future dancers including Nadia Gamal.